Slipperboard/firmware/README.md

 ## Running Tests

 The unit tests use the [Catch2](https://github.com/catchorg/Catch2) framework.
-Install the `catch2` package from your distribution and run:
+A prebuilt single-header version of Catch2 is included under `lib/Catch2`, so no additional installation is required.
+Simply run:

 ```bash
 platformio test